Roopa Ram

-Roopa Ram (also known as Roopa Ram Muravatiya; born 15 November 1954) is an Indian politician from Rajasthan and a member of Bharatiya Janata Party.
+Roopa Ram (born 15 November 1954), also known as Roopa Ram Murawatiya, is an Indian politician from Rajasthan and a member of Bharatiya Janata Party.
 He is an elected Member of 15th Legislative Assembly of Rajasthan from Makrana.

 Early life

-Roopa Ram was born in Makrana to Andaram Murawatiya.
+Roopa Ram was born on 15 November 1954 in Makrana to Andaram Murawatiya.
 He passed higher secondary from Higher Secondary School of Makrana in 1975.
 He was a state level football player and a member of City Club of Football, Makrana and still plays football daily in Syed Kidwai Football Stadium Makrana.

 Political career

 Roopa Ram was elected as Member of Legislative Assembly from Makrana constituency in 1993 as a Non Partisan and defeated Indian National Congress candidate Abdul Aziz, former Minister of State, Government of Rajasthan by 4,931 votes and secured 30,400 votes.
 In 1998, he contested Bhartiya Janta Party candidate but was not able to secure his seat and got only 24,912 votes and Abdul Aziz won that election by 19951 votes.
 After that he retired from politics for 20 years.
 In 2018, he was again active in politics and contested as candidate of Bhartiya Janta Party from Makrana Assembly, and defeated Zakir Hussain Gesawat by a narrow margin of 1,072 votes.